 This item breaks down into the general account of the U.S. Treasury, and its supplementary financial account both of which are the main sources of Federal Reserve Operations (such as buying mortgage paper, actioning of funds and similar actions).
 The term “foreign official” is also called “Fed Custody Holdings”.
 This item is a kind of temporary safe keeping facility operated by the Fed on behalf of foreign central banks where their possessions are deposited until further use (for example, when U.S. Treasury bills are deposited by foreign banks).

-There are a large number of ways in which the monthly statistics of the Fed can be exploited for a better understanding of the “big picture”.
+There are a large number of ways in which the monthly statistics of the Federal Reserve Balance Sheet can be exploited for a better understanding of the “big picture”.
 Statistics on currency in circulation give a good estimate of M1 (which includes overnight deposits and other short term instruments in addition to currency in circulation).
-Central bank liquidity swap statistics provide the best information on overseas dollar shortages, and can be helpful in predicting the behavior of central banks with respect to refinancing and liquidity operations.
+Central bank liquidity swap statistics provide the best information on overseas dollar shortages, and can be helpful in predicting the behaviour of central banks with respect to refinancing and liquidity operations.
 Federal Reserve custody holdings on behalf of foreign central banks give us information on short term trends (unlike central bank reserve accumulation statistics, which provide information on long term trends) in global reserve accumulation.